sandrarensman/linux-systray-scripts/README.md

 By default, the script will enable trackball scrolling on Loggitech M570 and MX Ergo using the forward button on the mouse.
 The script may work with other trackball devices, but this has not been tested.

+The name of the mouse can be identified by running `xinput list`.
+You can add only part of the name in the config, as long as it is unique.
+The buttons can be identified by running `xev | grep -i button`.

 Custom configurations for device type and button can be set in `/input/trackball_scrolling`.
 Use a new line for each device.

 ## Dependencies

 pycairo | `python3-cairo`
 PyGObject | `python3-gi`
+Appindicator3 | `gir1.2-appindicator3-0.1`